phani-training/CDACHyd-Dec22/README.md

 - $("#divSection") ->Select the element with an ID called divSection.
 - $(".area") -> Refers to all elements with the class area.
 - Selectors works similar to CSS selectors.
+- The selector can be a query of the element like finding, filtering, getting access to Parent, Children and Siblings.